Malaysia to penalize owners who don't replace Takata airbags

 He said he will meet car manufacturers next week to discuss further measures.

 The latest Malaysian death raised the global death toll linked to the defect to 23.
-The U.S., with 16 deaths, is the only other country to have reported such fatalities.
+The U.S., with 15 deaths, and Australia with one are the only other countries to have reported such fatalities.

 All the deaths in Malaysia involved the Honda City, a subcompact made for Asia and Europe.
 Families of some Malaysian victims have blamed Honda, the leading foreign brand in the country, of not doing enough to warn car owners of potentially deadly risks from the air bags or track down second-hand car owners.